 - Drink from a cup.
 Help your child drink from a regular cup by age one.

 - Give your child tap water.
 The fluoride in New York City’s tap water helps prevent tooth decay.

 Don’t share utensils or bites of food

 Babies are born without the germs that cause tooth decay.
 They get these germs from spit (saliva) that is passed from the mouths of adults to their own mouth.
 Some of the ways that saliva might be shared with a baby are by sharing a spoon or piece of food, or by cleaning off a pacifier with saliva instead of with water.
 As soon as these germs are in a child’s mouth, the process that causes tooth decay can start, even before the child has teeth.

 - Don’t share saliva.
 To avoid spreading germs, don’t put a spoon or a piece of food from your mouth into your child’s mouth.
 Use water, not your mouth, to clean off a pacifier.

 - Take care of your own teeth.
 Brush, floss, and visit the dentist regularly to reduce germs in your mouth.

 - Start seeing the dentist by age one.
-Children should see a dentist by their first birthday and visit a dentist every 6 months for dental health education prevention of cavities, and treatment of oral health problems.
+Children should see a dentist by their first birthday and visit a dentist every six (6) months for dental health education prevention of cavities, and treatment of oral health problems.

-- Ask about fluoride varnish.
-Speak to your child’s dentist or doctor about fluoride varnish, a coating that is painted on the teeth to prevent tooth decay.
+- Speak to your child’s dentist or doctor about fluoride varnish.
+Fluoride varnish is a coating that is painted on the teeth to prevent tooth decay.